Leros, a Greek Island

 Larger ferries go to Lakki.
 From Agia Marina you can go to Kalymnos and Kos by hydrofoil, and a small ferry connects Xerokampos on the southern tip with Myrties on Kalymnos.

 Only a few charter tourists come to Leros, and they will typically fly to Kos and proceed by boat.

 Where to Stay?

 There are a few hotels and quite a few "studios" on the island.
 Where you stay is not that important, because the island is so small.

 Of course you should find a place near a beach if you want to spend your time swimming and sunbathing.
 If you would rather dive into Greek daily life I'd choose Platanos, Panteli, Agia Marina or Lakki.
 If you stay here and fancy a dip in the sea, it isn't far anyway.

-In 2008 we stayed at Nikis in Panteli.
+Wehave stayed at Nikis in Panteli more then once.
 It is a family run apartment hotel (with a pool) some 150 metres from Panteli Bay and about 10 minutes walk from Platanos.
 Nice spacy rooms with balcony and a small kitchen.
 Not luxurious in any way, but at least the room had an air cooler and a bathroom.
 Very kind people who speak excellent English.

 It will typically cost from 30 to 50 euro per day to stay at a "studios" (two persons).